Indiana vs. Miami: Odds, spread, over/under - NCAA Tournament Second Round

 Indiana vs. Miami Betting Trends

-- Indiana has covered 15 times in 32 games with a spread this season.

-- Hoosiers games have hit the over 19 out of 32 times this season.
+- Hoosiers games have gone over the point total 19 out of 32 times this season.

-- Miami has put together an 18-14-0 record against the spread this season.

-- So far this year, 14 out of the Hurricanes' 32 games with an over/under have gone over the point total.
+- A total of 14 Hurricanes games this year have gone over the point total.

 Indiana Futures Odds